 Crossing the Street

 Delhi’s traffic is quite chaotic to the untrained eye, and figuring out how to cross the street is a popular ‘rite of passage’ anecdote.
 For many Westerners, stepping into the stream of moving traffic is counter-intuitive to say the least.
 Fortunately, I was prepared from the first place I experienced any culture shock: Rome.
 Cars in Rome don’t stop for pedestrians any more than cars in Delhi.
 All you can do is suck it up, walk, and pray.
 Crossing the street in India is certainly intimidating, and I typically only attempted it when I could tag along with a group.
-But it is certainly not the only city in the world where you have to battle traffic.
+As a solo female traveler in particular, I found women in Delhi were always willing to help look out for me, and for that I am immensely grateful.
+But this is certainly not the only city in the world where you have to battle traffic.

 Delhi is often described as an assault on the senses.
 I didn’t fully appreciate this until after I left.
 My boyfriend met me in Kathmandu and his first day kept asking questions like ‘What’s that noise?’ or ‘What’s that smell?’
 I couldn’t answer him as I genuinely never heard or smelled whatever caught his attention.
 It was then that I realized being in India had effectively numbed my senses.
 But in the moment, Delhi didn’t seem that much louder than any other major city.
 Isn’t New York beloved for being the ‘city that never sleeps’?